CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/overview.md

+<h1>scrvUSD Crosschain Oracle V2</h1>

+`scrvUSD` on Ethereum is an ERC-4626 compatible token.
+While the contract provides a price through various methods, such as `pricePerShare` or `pricePerAsset`, it is not treated as an ERC-4626 token when bridged to other chains.
+Consequently, it will lack methods to return its continuously updating price.
+To address this, Curve uses a system to commit to and verify the price of `scrvUSD` on other chains.

+---

 *The system relies on the following actors:*

 - An offchain prover (from now on the prover), whose role is to fetch data from Ethereum that are useful to compute the growth rate of the vault, alongside with a proof that those data are valid.